jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 organizations that lack the resources and expertise residing in enterprise network environments.
 Whether for monetization purposes through ransomware or BEC, or potentially even state\- directed espionage activity, SMBs remain at risk from a variety of entities.
-More worryingly, these adversaries are taking advantage of holes in our visibility and awareness to subvert or avoid many legacy security controls.
-Whereas once upon a time, a small organization could likely get by with a combination of a good anti\-malware solution and spam filtering, the current threat landscape renders these simplistic (if historically reasonably effective) efforts no longer satisfactory.
+More worryingly, these adversaries are taking advantage of “holes” in our visibility and awareness to subvert or avoid many legacy security controls.
+Whereas once upon a time, a small organization could likely “get by” with a combination of a good anti\-malware solution and spam filtering, the current threat landscape renders these simplistic (if historically reasonably effective) efforts no longer satisfactory.
 In addition to learning about adversary tendencies and operations, business owners and network administrators must also understand how adversaries increasingly take advantage of the very nature of modern networks and distributed environments.
-The path forward entails a dual\-pronged approach enhancing visibility into events while simultaneously reducing the available attack surface.
-This adaptive approach is indispensable in coevolving with threat actors in todays ever\-changing cybersecurity landscape.
+The path forward entails a dual\-pronged approach— enhancing visibility into events while simultaneously reducing the available attack surface.
+This adaptive approach is indispensable in coevolving with threat actors in today’s ever\-changing cybersecurity landscape.
 Conclusions
 29
 SMB Threat Report